legendreddragon/legendreddragon.github.io/lord/masters/halder.md

 ## Strategy

-The minimum generally accepted Weapon / Armour that is needed to defeat Halder is Stick (200) / Dagger (1K).
+The minimum generally accepted Weapon / Armour that is needed to defeat Halder is Stick (200) / Heavy Coat (1K).